What Is a Balance Disorder?

 How Can I Help My Doctor Make a Diagnosis?

-You can help your doctor make a diagnosis and determine a treatment plan by answering these questions.
+You can help your doctor make a diagnosis and determine a treatment plan by answering these questions above in this slide.
 Be prepared to discuss this information during your appointment.

 At your appointment, take a minute to write down any instructions your doctor has given you.
 Be sure to ask any questions you have before you leave the office.